day8/re-frame-async-flow-fx/CONTRIBUTING.md

 ## Support questions

-The Github issues are for bug reports and feature requests.
+The Github issues are for bug reports and feature requests only.
 Support requests and usage questions should go to the re-frame [Clojure Slack channel](http://clojurians.net) or the [ClojureScript mailing list](https://groups.google.com/forum/#!forum/clojurescript).